Complete Response Letter: Background

-Under the Prescription Drug User Fee Act, the Food and Drug Administration has a limited timespan (known as the PDUFA date) to decide a New Drug Application, Amended New Drug Application or Biologics License Application.
+Under the Prescription Drug User Fee Act, the Food and Drug Administration has a limited timespan (known as the PDUFA date) to decide a New Drug Application, Abbreviated New Drug Application or Biologics License Application.
 The FDA may either approve the application or issue a Complete Response Letter.
-Grounds behind issuing a CRL may include labelling issues, current Good Manufacturing Practice concerns or concerns about the safety or effectiveness of the drug.
+Grounds behind issuing a CRL may include labeling issues, current Good Manufacturing Practice concerns or concerns about the safety or effectiveness of the drug.

 A sponsor receiving CRL may withdraw the application, request a hearing or resubmit the application.
 Because hearings are open to the public, this course of action is relatively rarely chosen.

 Class 1 and Class 2 resubmissions after CRLs

 MAPP 6020 Rev. 2, the Food and Drug Administration policy manual governing resubmissions following a CRL, classifies CRLs as requiring a Class 1 or Class 2 resubmission.
 Where a sponsor decides to submit a response to a CRL, the response is classified within 30 days, if the response is complete.
-A Class 1 response typically denotes minor amendments, such as labelling, assay validation data or minor re-analysis of the data supporting the application, while a Class 2 response typically involves more extensive concerns and/or a reinspection.
+A Class 1 response typically denotes minor amendments, such as labeling, assay validation data or minor re-analysis of the data supporting the application, while a Class 2 response typically involves more extensive concerns and/or a reinspection.
 A Class 1 response is typically handled within 3 months, while a Class 2 response is typically handled within 6 months.